-Hunting small game in Georgia is a popular outdoor activity that requires proper licensing to ensure compliance with state regulations.
+Hunting small game in Georgia is a great way to get outside and enjoy the great outdoors.
+That said, it requires proper licensing to ensure compliance with state regulations.
 Whether you are a resident or a nonresident, understanding the specific license requirements is essential before heading out into the field.
-The Georgia Small Game license is designed to regulate hunting of species such as squirrels, rabbits, and other small game animals, promoting sustainable wildlife management and conservation efforts throughout the state.
+The Georgia hunting license is designed to regulate hunting of species such as squirrels, rabbits, and other small game animals, promoting sustainable wildlife management and conservation efforts throughout the state.

 To hunt Small Game in Georgia, you’ll need a valid hunting license issued by the Georgia Department of Natural Resources (DNR).
 Both residents and nonresidents are required to obtain this license before engaging in small game hunting activities.